upday/upday.github.io/_posts/blog/2017-08-014-upday_architecture.md

 *… which are not an universal truth and may not even for us last forever:*

-- Although we have mastered *Java 8* and *Spring Boot* technologies better so far, **we might move to other technologies if they fit our requirements or problems better.**
+- Although we have mastered *Java 8* and *Spring Boot* technologies better so far, **we might move to other technologies if they fit our requirements or problems better.** But this learning has a big BUT:
+  * we will go for a new technology as long as not one single developer masters the technology, or in that case, more than one other developer get involved and learn the technology of the project.

-- Handling different type of data differs per service:
+- Handling different types of data differs per service:

     -  for score-based querying of full text search, *Elasticsearch* comes handy
     -  for getting statistics of open rates for our content team, using *AWS Lambdas* and *DynamoDB* fits much better